How is hATTR amyloidosis passed down?

 center-img mb-55 img-w-100

-A family member may inherit the transthyretin (TTR) gene change but having the mutation does not necessarily mean that he or she will develop hATTR amyloidosis.
+A family member may inherit the TTR gene variant, but having the variant does not necessarily mean that they will develop hATTR amyloidosis.

 “We’re a very close family, we share everything…if there’s a new symptom, we all want to know about it.”